CurtinIDS/CIC_Carpentries_Python/README.md

 Anaconda includes an environment manager called conda.
 Environments allow you to have multiple sets of Python packages installed at the same time, making reproducibility and upgrades easier.
 You can create, export, list, remove, and update environments that have different versions of Python and/or packages installed in them.

-You can create a conda environment for this workshop using the provided yml file.
+You can create a conda environment for this workshop using the provided .yml file.
 The python version and all needed packages are listed in the environment.yml file.

 **Using the command line**